 Content Requiring Authentication

-The Webpage Layer in ARYA is not able to display HTML content that is not publicly accessible, for example, is behind an authentication form and requires credentials will not be displayed.
+The Webpage app in ARYA is not able to display HTML content that is not publicly accessible, for example, is behind an authentication form and requires credentials will not be displayed.

 Interactive Content for Touch Displays